Appeals Are A Different Legal Process Calling For Different Legal Skills

 An appeal isn’t anything like a trial, or the repeat of a trial.
 No witnesses take the stand.
 No new evidence is presented.
 No new arguments are made.
 Instead, an appellate body reviews what happened in the original proceeding to determine if the original decision maker made a mistake.

-The appellate lawyer presents the appeal to the appellate body through written briefs and oral argument.
+The appellate lawyer presents the appeal to the appellate body through written briefs and oral arguments.
 The appellant, or the party initiating the appeal, produces a brief explaining why the decision maker got it wrong.
 The appellee, or the party responding to the appeal, produces a brief explaining why the decision maker got it right.
 The appellant then gets to produce a reply brief responding to any new points made in the appellee’s brief.
 Once all of the briefs are submitted, the lawyers appear before the appellate body to emphasize or amplify their arguments and to answer any questions the appellate body might have.

 We Understand The Nuances Of An Appeal